 Let others know that there is hope and understanding.
 You can change the way the world sees mental health.

 The need to eliminate stigma is nothing new.
-Fifteen years ago, a U.S. Surgeon General’s Report on Mental Health—the first and only one to date—identified stigma as a public health concern that leads peoples to “avoid living, socializing or working with, renting to, or employing” individuals with mental illness.
-Thanks to stigma, people living with mental health conditions are:
+Fifteen years ago, a U.S. Surgeon General’s Report on Mental Health—the first and only one to date—identified stigma as a public health concern that leads people to “avoid living, socializing or working with, renting to, or employing” individuals with mental illness.
+Because of stigma, people living with mental health conditions are:

 - Alienated and seen as “others.”

 - Perceived as dangerous.